 What is a staff impression?

-After several months of getting acquainted with the donor, staff at the LSB compile a short written description of their impression about him.
-This could contain discussion about his nature, the way he presented himself and his mannerisms.
+After several months of getting acquainted with the donor, staff at LSB compile a short written description of their impression of him.
+This could contain discussion about his nature, the way he presented himself, and his mannerisms.

 What is an extended profile?

 Some of our donors have completed an additional supporting document, which gives further information about their lifestyle, personality test, extensive family characteristics and their medical history.